zeroDivZero/notes-react-native/notes/state/state.md

 # STATE

 Track data that change over time.
-If changes, rerender.
+If changes, rerender component (and its children).

 For each piece of data, answer 3 questions:

-1. What is it?
+1. What is changing?
 2. What type is it?
 3. What is its default value?